 3- Protect your eyes from the sun's rays.
 The skin around the eye area is thinner and less capable of manufacturing the firming tissue collagen than skin in other places.
 Use eye creams with SPF 15 or higher every day to protect from the sun's collagen-depleting rays.

 7- Avoid lining your eyes on lower lid.
-By avoiding liner down below, you take the emphasis AWAY from the dark circles under eyes.
-If you must line the bottom, use a lighter color than the top.
+By avoiding liner, or too much of it, down below, you take the emphasis AWAY from the dark circles under eyes.
+If you must line the bottom, use a lighter color than the top and try to focus on the outer edge of the lower lid.
 Use a darker shade near the top lashes and a lighter shade as a smudge of color on the lower lash line.

 8- Avoid using dark eyeshadow colors on upper eyelid.
 For instance, a smokey eye using charcoal colors may not work for you.
 Instead, try using more cool pinks, plums, nutmeg, mocha colors.

 9- The SUREST eye make up technique for dark circles under eyes is a monochromatic eye.
 Use one light single shade of eyeshadow (matte or shimmer), and apply it to entire lid and brow bone.
 Then, apply eyeliner to upper eyelid.
 By keeping your eye makeup fresh and neutral, it works to draw attention away from under your eye area.
 If desired, add a little drama with a cat eye.
 Here are some examples of colors to use.
 Of course, any shade of light and/or neutral eyeshadow can work.